Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

-Theorem \ref{thm1} says that, under the ergodicity assumption of the Reeb flow, the probability Popp measure $\nu$, which is invariant under the Reeb flow, is the ``main" QL associated with any eigenbasis.
+Theorem \ref{thm1} says that, under the ergodicity assumption of the Reeb flow, the Popp probability measure $\nu$, which is invariant under the Reeb flow, is the ``main" QL associated with any eigenbasis.

-Our second main result provides an insight on QL's in the 3D contact case in greater generality, without any ergodicity assumption.
+Our second main result hereafter provides an insight on QLs in the 3D contact case in greater generality, without any ergodicity assumption.
 In order to state it, we identify $S^\star M$ with the union of $U^\star M =\{ g^\star =1 \}$ (which is a cylinder bundle) and of $S\Sigma$ (which is a two-fold covering of $M$): each fiber is obtained by compactifying a cylinder with two points at infinity.
-Besides, we denote by $\exp(t\vec\rho)$ the lift to $S\Sigma$ of the Reeb flow (see Section \ref{sec_reeb} for details).